FoxLisk/alttp-notes/glitches/ow_conveyor/overworld_conveyor.md

 * if it's `0x02`, Link is on a south conveyor

-Secondly, When you are holding an ancilla and take damage, that ancilla becomes responsible for the following process:
+Secondly, When you are holding an ancilla and drop it - such as by taking damage or splashing in deep water - that ancilla becomes responsible for the following process:

 1. set a value in memory to `0x01`
 2. 15 frames later, set that value to `0x02`